 Available Degrees and Career Paths

-The number of available degrees and career paths that are available online are simply astounding.
+The number of available degrees and career paths that are available online is simply astounding.
 However, there are so many available fields of study that it may be difficult for you to choose.
 To help you make the right choice, we have compiled a list of degrees that are the most likely to get you a job offer once you graduate.
 This is based on data provided by the Bureau of Labor Statistics and various school websites.

 Career Path Choice Criteria